Lloyd "Buddy" Ferguson

-Lloyd, better known as “Buddy,” is head of the Firm’s Austin office and a member of the Firm’s Motor Vehicle and Litigation Groups.
+Lloyd, better known as “Buddy,” is head of the Firm’s Waco office and a member of the Firm’s Motor Vehicle and Litigation Groups.

 Buddy focuses his practice on civil litigation and administrative law with an emphasis on motor vehicle manufacturers and distributors in dealer network matters.
 For more than 30 years, Buddy has represented manufacturers and distributors in front of state, federal and administrative judges in litigation arising out of business disputes and trade regulation matters throughout the U.S. Indeed, he is the longest-practicing attorney for manufacturers and distributors in Texas before the state regulatory agency now known as the Texas Department of Motor Vehicles, Motor Vehicle Division.